niess/danton/README.md

-longitudinal    boolean              If `true` the transverse transport is disabled. mode            string               The run mode, one of "backward", "forward" or "grammage". output-file     string, null         The output file name or `null` for `stdout`.
+longitudinal    boolean              If `true` the transverse transport is disabled. mode            string               The run mode, one of "backward", "forward" or "grammage". output-file     string, null         The output file name or `null` for `stdout`. requested       integer              The requested number of valid Monte-Carlo events
 ```

-In addition to the previous general options one also has the three following
+In addition to the previous general options one also has the following keys :
-keys : `"earth-model"`, `"particle-sampler"` and `"primary-flux"`.
+`"earth-model"`, `"particle-sampler"`, `"primary-flux"` and `"stepping"`.
 The
 corresponding options are described hereafter.

 ### Earth model
 ```
-sea             boolean              If `true` the PEM Earth is covered with sea.
+geodesic        string               The geodesic model: "PREM" (spherical) or "WGS84". sea             boolean              If `true` the PREM Earth is covered with sea. topography      [string, integer]    The topography data location and the in-memory stack size.
 ```

-Note that the legacy PEM has an external layer of 3km of sea water.
+Note that the legacy PREM has an external layer of 3km of sea water.
 If the sea
 is disabled this layer is replaced with [Standard Rock][1].

 [1]: http://pdg.lbl.gov/2017/AtomicNuclearProperties/HTML/standard_rock.html